Hear AI for your business |

 This is where the gap is largest.

 A typical Twilio plus LLM build runs six to twelve weeks before it handles a real customer call safely.
-That includes provisioning numbers, building the ASR-to-LLM-to-TTS pipeline, prompt engineering, knowledge retrieval (chunking, embedding, vector search), lead capture logic, error handling, and load testing.
-A two-person engineering team working steadily should expect to land somewhere in that range.
-A solo developer or a team with competing priorities will take longer.
+That includes provisioning numbers, building the ASR to LLM to TTS pipeline, prompt engineering, knowledge retrieval (chunking, embedding, vector search), lead capture logic, error handling, and load testing.
+A two-person engineering team working steadily should expect to land in that range.
+A solo developer, or a team with competing priorities, will take longer.

 Help Genie goes live in an afternoon.
-Upload your documents, set your genie’s voice and goals, embed or connect a phone number, done.
+Upload your documents, set the genie’s voice and goals, connect a phone number or embed, done.

-If you have a real business need today, six to twelve weeks is not an abstraction.
+If you have a real business need today, six to twelve weeks isn’t an abstraction.
 It’s a quarter of a year of missed calls, unqualified leads, and after-hours gaps.
+Put a dollar figure on that gap with the ROI calculator.

 A DIY build doesn’t stop when it ships.
 It enters a maintenance cycle that runs indefinitely.

-Getting your documents into a voice agent requires more than pasting text into a prompt.
-You need chunking logic (how you split documents affects retrieval quality), embedding generation, a vector store, retrieval ranking, and context injection into your LLM calls.
-Getting this right takes experimentation.
-Getting it wrong produces hallucinations or missed answers on real customer calls.
+There’s also a knowledge base problem that bites teams late.
+Getting documents into a voice agent is more than pasting text into a prompt.
+You need chunking logic, embedding generation, a vector store, retrieval ranking, and context injection into your LLM calls.
+Getting it right takes experimentation.
+Getting it wrong produces hallucinations or missed answers on real calls.

 A Twilio build gives you telephony.
 Full stop.

-If you want your voice agent on your website (embedded widget), accessible via QR code at a physical location, or reachable through a direct link in an email, you build each of those channels separately.
+If you want the voice agent on your website as an embedded widget, reachable via QR code at a physical location, or accessible through a direct link in an email, you build each of those separately.
 A web embed is a different codebase.
 A QR flow is another integration.
-Phone, web, and physical touchpoints don’t share infrastructure automatically.
+Phone, web, and physical touchpoints don’t share infrastructure automatically, so consistency becomes its own maintenance job.

 Help Genie deploys one genie across all channels from a single configuration.
 Phone numbers across multiple countries, website embed, QR codes, direct links, email integration.
-The knowledge base and personality are consistent everywhere.
+The knowledge base and personality stay consistent everywhere.

-A DIY Twilio stack bills on usage: telephony minutes (roughly $0.01-0.02 per minute for inbound calls), LLM tokens (varies by model and provider), TTS characters, ASR minutes, and your vector store costs.
-At very low volume, these costs can be minimal.
-At very high volume (tens of thousands of calls per month), the per-minute model can undercut flat-rate platforms.
+A DIY Twilio stack bills on usage: telephony minutes (roughly 1 to 2 cents per minute for inbound calls), LLM tokens (varies by model and provider), TTS characters, ASR minutes, and vector store costs.
+At very low volume those costs can be minimal.
+At very high volume, tens of thousands of calls a month with stable infrastructure, the per-minute model can undercut a base-and-usage platform.
+That’s a real advantage, honestly stated.

 Help Genie includes real-time transcription, sentiment analysis, topic extraction, lead capture with progressive profiling, and performance metrics.
-Email follow-ups (transcripts, action items, lead alerts) are built in.
+Email follow-ups with transcripts, action items, and lead alerts are built in.
 You get the analytics from day one.

 Where the DIY Build Still Wins

 Deep proprietary integration.
-If your voice agent needs to read and write directly to a highly customized internal system with no standard API, a custom build gives you complete control over that integration layer.
+If your voice agent must read and write directly to a highly customized internal system with no standard API, a custom build gives you complete control over that layer.

 Regulatory edge cases.
-Certain industries (some healthcare contexts, financial services with specific jurisdictional requirements) have compliance constraints that a platform may not satisfy out of the box.
+Some healthcare contexts and financial services with specific jurisdictional requirements have constraints a platform may not satisfy out of the box.
 A custom build lets you own every layer of the stack.

 Research and experimentation.
-If you’re building a voice AI research project, exploring novel interaction patterns, or prototyping something genuinely new, assembling from primitives teaches you things a platform can’t.
+If you’re running a voice AI research project or prototyping novel interaction patterns, assembling from primitives teaches you things a platform can’t.

-Extreme scale with stable, predictable volume.
-At tens of thousands of calls per day, the per-minute economics may favor a custom stack built to your specific load profile.
+Extreme scale with stable volume.
+At tens of thousands of calls a day with predictable load, the per-minute economics may favour a stack built to your specific profile.

-If you’re in one of these scenarios, the build path is legitimate.
+If you’re in one of these, the build path is legitimate.
 If you’re not, the maintenance burden and time to production are real costs that don’t show up in the initial architecture discussion.

 Where Help Genie Wins